datahub-project/datahub/docs/how/updating-datahub.md

 ## Next

 ### Breaking Changes
 - #6243 apache-ranger authorizer is no longer the core part of DataHub GMS, and it is shifted as plugin.
-Please refer updated documentation [datahub-ranger-plugin](../../datahub-ranger-plugin/README.
+Please refer updated documentation [datahub-ranger-plugin](../../datahub-ranger-plugin/README.md#configuring-your-datahub-deployment) for configuring `datahub-ranger-plugin` in DataHub GMS.
-- #6243 apache-ranger authorizer as plugin is not supported in DataHub Kubernetes deployment. md#configuring-your-datahub-deployment) for configuring apache-ranger as Authorizer plugin.
+- #6243 apache-ranger authorizer as plugin is not supported in DataHub Kubernetes deployment.
 - #6243 Authentication and Authorization plugins configuration are removed from [application.yml](../../metadata-service/factories/src/main/resources/application.yml).
-Refer documentation [Plugins Guide](../plugins.md) for creating and configuring the custom plugins in DataHub GMS.
+Refer documentation [Migration Of Plugins From application.yml](../plugins.md#migration-of-plugins-from-applicationyml) for migrating any existing custom plugins.

 ### Potential Downtime